Paternity and foster care leave for the child of a private sector employee

 You notify your employer in writing or orally.

-You can submit your request via the document template to be completed online:
+You can submit your request via the template document to be completed online:

-Request paternity and child-care leave
+Applying for paternity and childcare leave

 Please note